HathorNetwork/rfcs/text/0000-p2p-identity.md

 - White list and black list of entrypoints.
 We could define that all base Hathor endpoints are trustworthy and are always in the white list and that any node must be connected to at least one node that is in the white list.
 - Define a maximum number of connections per IP address, to prevent a possible attack from the same IP.
 - If the peers connections are not estabilished with TLS we should use an Authenticated DH Key Exchange algorithm, so we can sign the messages when exchanging them.
-- We should add a rule for the peer to stop trying to connect to another peer.
-Right now we are trying to connect forever but after some connection fails we should stop trying.
-We can add a `RETRIES_EXCEEDED` flag and stop trying to connect, then the peer can manually retry.
 - Persist the list of known and connected peers, so if we need to reconnect in the future we can use this list without the need of a DNS query.
 - We should not connect to all available peers.
 We need an algorithm to select a subset of peers to connect preventing the creation if islands (a set of peers that are isolated from the network, only receiving the data from one connection).
 Even though we won't connect to all peers, we still need to keep a full list of all peers in the network.